The MGA With An Attitude

 Wednesday, October 8, 2014:

 Caught up with obligations by early afternoon with an evening appointment in Cincinnati area less than two hours away.
 So we turn into tourists and go "dot hopping" on the map, taking a longer more rural route to pass through lots of little towns along the way.
 This becomes an exercise in how to turn a 1-3/4 hour expressway trip into 3-3/4 hours non-stop on the side roads: Gahanna, Ashville, Circleville, Kingston, Chillicothe, Frankfort, Roxabell, Harper, South Salem, Humbolt, Rainsboro, New Petersburg, Samantha, Lynchburg, St Martin, Edenton, Goshen, Woodvillle, Miamiville, Blue Ash, and finally Reading, Ohio.
 Twenty small towns in 160 miles, 96 route instructions without an error.
-We got there just in time to check email before dashing into Foley's Irish Pub for a dinner meeting with British Car Club of Cincinnati at 6:00 pm.
+We got there just in time to check email before dashing into Foley's Irish Pub for a dinner meeting with British Car Club of Greater Cincinnati at 6:00 pm.
 A jolly fun bunch with a few MGA owners in the room.

 Thursday, October 9, 2014: